bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 console.log('Address for p2wsh:', address.toString());
 ```

-redeemScript will be used later to Redeem P2WPKH program.
+redeemScript will be used later to redeem P2WPKH program.
 Now
-we can construct the Coin from this Address.
+we can construct the coin from this Address.

 ```js
 const script = Script.fromAddress(address);